fahmida246/binarytree/README.md

 13. Right View
 14. Left View
 15. Sum of nodes on the longest path from root to leaf node
-16. Longest common ancestor of Binary Tree
+16. Lowest common ancestor of Binary Tree
 17. K Sum paths(Find the number of paths in the tree which have their sum equal to K.)
 18. Kth Ancestor